EVBTales/EVBTales/Esmea.md

 # Esmea

-[Auburn](Auburn.md) - What happens when a Monster Hunter lose their memory?
+[Auburn](Auburn.md) - What happens when a Monster Hunter loses their memory?

 One Stop Adventure Shop - To Come